-Students will use custom student worksheets and online research to determine the functions of various specialized wildlife biologists.
-Students will use their online research to develop and present their own "wildlife biologist career path plan" that results in a professional who considers the needs of wildlife, ecosystems and society.
+Students will use worksheets and online research to determine the key roles and specialized skills in becoming a Conservation Officer.
+Students will use their online research to develop and present their own plan for a Career Path as a Conservation Officer that considers the needs of society, wildlife, and conservation agencies.